 I might add pockets to my next one…

 Diane of Two Chicklets – Your dress is gorgeous on you and I absolutely love this style.
 I knew immediately which fabric I would use for mine and have decided I need one for every day of the week!
-Yes, it’s that comfortable!
-I shortened the bodice and the length for my height.
+Yes, it's that comfortable!
+I had to do some alterations to this shift dress pattern, I shortened the bodice and the length for my height.
 The bust darts ended up a little too low.
-For the next one, I’ll have to adjust that a little.
+For the next one, I'll have to adjust that a little.

 Sarah from Musings of a Seamstress – I like the dress.
 It is pretty basic so it has a lot of room for personal embellishment choices and possible variations.
 I did a cursory glance at the instructions and mostly went by the quick reference list for experienced sewers.